northeast-kansas-library-system/next/source/bugs/ff_first_print.rst

 .. include:: /images.rst

-Firefox bug - First receipt print of the day fails
+Firefox - First receipt print of the day fails
 ==================================================

 There is a Firefox bug that is causing some Next Search Catalog receipt printing to fail.
 Particularly the first print job of a Firefox browser station.